twobin/react-lazyload/README.md

 Type: String Default: `lazyload`

-While rendering, Lazyload will add some elements to the component tree in addition to the wrapped component(childrendered children).
+While rendering, Lazyload will add some elements to the component tree in addition to the wrapped component children.

 The `classNamePrefix` prop allows the user to supply their own custom class prefix to help:
     # Avoid class conflicts on an implementing app